Current Methow Valley Trail Conditions:* Last Updated 5/9/2016

 Big Valley: Open but wet.
 Valley-bottom, wide, multi-use trail great for families, canine friends and beginner riders.
 Trail travels through forest, meadows and along the Methow river.
 4-6 miles.

-Bear Mountain: Closed--snow on trail.
+Bear Mountain: Open with a few downed trees.
 Combine with North Summit XC trails at Loup Loup for a full mountain experience.
 For those that like a good sweet descent after climbing--this should be on your bucket list.
 One of our favorites!

-Buck Mountain: Open--muddy and wet.
+Buck Mountain: Open and in great shape with just a few muddy/wet patches.
 This intermediate 13.5 mile ride, a combination of Forest Service road climbs and singletrack descents, can be ridden the traditional way from Cub Creek or the 2012 re-route from Buck Lake!
 This is a signature Methow Valley ride with flowy descents and great views!

 Cedar Creek: Closed--snow on trail.
 An intermediate out-and-back ride west of Mazama through a mountain valley.
 Trail can be brushy after the first 2 miles.
 Total ride distance up to 20 miles.